coleenp7/meat_and_two_sides_meal_planner/README.md

 - 📧 Automatically emails the weekly menu every Friday at 9 AM
 - 🎨 Formatted HTML email with a clean table layout highlighting special dates
 - 📅 Menu starts on Sunday and covers 7 days
-- 🚫 No meat repeated on consecutive days
+- 🚫 No meat TYPE repeated on consecutive days (e.g., no chicken two days in a row)
 - ✅ Each specific meat item used only once per week

 ## Installation Instructions